NeonGamerBot-QK/python-programming-2-2024/treesearch/README.md

 1. **Python's Recursion Depth**:
    Python has a default recursion depth limit of 3000.
 This means that a recursive function cannot call itself more than 3000 times before it results in a RecursionError.
 To avoid hitting this limit and causing our program to crash, we must limit the depth of our traversal and the amount of data ingested.

-2. **Performance and Resource Management**:
-   Limiting the number of URLs to be scraped ensures that our program runs efficiently and does not consume excessive memory or processing power.
-This is particularly important when dealing with web scraping, as fetching and processing large amounts of data can be resource-intensive.

-3. **Practical Considerations**:
-   By setting a `max_scraped` limit, we ensure that our search engine remains responsive and manageable, providing a reasonable scope for our searches.
-This allows us to focus on the quality of the data rather than the quantity, ensuring that our binary search tree remains efficient and effective.

 ## Detailed Steps

 ### 1. TreeNode Class